LucasrodriguesP/LucasrodriguesP/README.md

 - 👋 Hi, I’m Lucas ツ

-🧐 I am studying C++ on college and by my own.
+🧐 I am studying C++ and C on college and by my own.

 📚 Always learning and improving my skills and myself.